DNS Security Solutions

 DNS flood targets one or more DNS servers belonging to a given zone, attempting to impede the resolution of resource records of that zone and its sub-zones.
 This attack overwhelms the network capacity that connects authoritative servers to the Internet.

 Once the bandwidth becomes depleted with malicious traffic, the legitimate traffic carrying DNS queries from legitimate sources cannot contact the authoritative servers.
 DNS flood attacks vary from DNS amplification attacks.
 Unlike DNS floods, DNS amplification attacks reflect and amplify traffic off unsecured DNS servers to hide the attack’s origin and increase its effectiveness.

 Random Subdomain Attack

 The bad actor can use standard protocols like TCP or SSH, encoded within DNS protocol requests.
-At the same time, not an attack on DNS, this form of malicious activity can use DNS to exfiltrate data.
+At the same time, it is not an attack on DNS.
+This form of malicious activity can use DNS to exfiltrate data.